Zen Tigers and Strawberry Moments

 The gender of the Zen master (mistress?) in this story is irrelevant.
 So you can choose to read the story as if it was about a man or a woman, to suit your preference.

 The Zen master looked down to the foot of the cliff, and saw another tiger, looking up hungrily.
-Then, a couple of feet above his/her left hand, s/he noticed two little mice gnawing through the tree root, and s/he realised that before long s/he would (theoretically) go crashing down to the foot of the cliff.
+Then, a couple of feet above his/her left hand, s/he noticed two little mice gnawing through the tree root, and s/he realised that before long s/he would (theoretically) go crashing down to the foot of the cliff, when the root broke.
 Then s/he noticed, to his/her right, a small strawberry bush, with a large, ripe, wild strawberry.
 S/He reached out and plucked the strawberry with his/her right hand, and popped it into his/her mouth.
 It tasted delicious.

 Explanation: A Zen master does not concern themselves with the past (the tiger up above); nor with the future (the tiger down below).
 S/He is supremely centred in the present moment (the ‘strawberry tasting’ present moment).
 The strawberry flavour is intended to communicate the blissfulness of being in the present moment, with no distractions from the past or the future.